 For Our Love Of War

-Mark Cator’s current work, For Our Love Of War, explores the child like representation of war, the child held hostage to a militarisation of perception, and the youthful affectations of structural violence.
+Mark Cator’s on going work, For Our Love Of War, explores the child like representation of war, the child held hostage to a militarisation of perception, and the youthful affectations of structural violence.

 Cator identifies with a collective fascination of war that he sees as being divorced from its reality.
 In his eyes war is seen as heroic, glamourous, a vast arena of entertainment and political hitch hiking.
 He suggests that society is corralled into a love of war, existing in a state where those who present war have learnt to love war, post adolescent men seeking transcendence love war, political leaders love war with all its classical adornment of youth and its purveyance of international gravitas, the military love war, it’s what they do, and then there are many who love a good war film, computerised interactive war game, war mag, war porn, or the soft touch of war tourism.

 Cator argues that all of this relies on the disparity between the signifier and the signified and an unquestioned blurring of reality between the child’s world and the adult’s world, where each is parodying the other.
 His work focuses on the overlap between these two points of perception and how war inhabits a perpetual space, engulfing both the world of the child and that of the adult.

 "Photography is a tool to negotiate our idea of reality.
 Thus it is the responsibility of photographers to not contribute with anaesthetic images but rather to provide images that shake consciousness." - Joan Fontcuberta

 For Our Love Of War, is an ongoing project begun in 2004.
 There have been three exhibitions to date, Spoon & Fork in 2008, The Aesthetics of Disappearance in 2014 and Rescription in 2018.

 UtterBooks staged a major exhibition, For My Love Of War, in November 2019.